OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 It's also possible to create your own step templates.

-### Installing a step template from the Community Library
+### Installing a step template from the Community Library {#StepTemplates-InstallingasteptemplatefromtheCommunityLibrary}

 To install a step template from the Community Library, perform the following.